Local activists raise environmental and safety concerns

 The petition “failed to show that any of its four contentions are admissible under the governing standards,” according to a memorandum and order issued by the board on January 30 that denied a hearing requested by the community group.

-Barbara O’Neil, vice president of Erwin Citizens Awareness Network, says she has compiled documents that show more than 350 violations at Nuclear Fuels Services since it began operating.
+Barbara O’Neil, vice president of Erwin Citizens Awareness Network, says she has compiled documents that show more than 350 violations at Nuclear Fuel Services since it began operating.

 The plant made international news in 2006 when about 9 gallons of highly enriched uranium solution spilled near an elevator pit, where it could have collected and resulted in a nuclear reaction.